hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-–-part-2.md

 To get started with Determined, I need a use case and a model to train in Determined.
 As a Data Scientist running an experiment on Iris species, I pick the simple and well-known _“Iris classification”_ model for predicting the likelihood that the flowers are Iris species (Iris setosa, Iris versicolor or Iris virginica) based on their sepal and petal length and width measurements.

 To take advantage of Determined functionalities, I need to port the model to Determined framework APIs such as PyTorch, Tensorflow, and Keras, the most-commonly used deep learning frameworks.
 You can check out the _Iris deep learning model_ code  — a TensorFlow Keras based model  — in the [Determined GitHub repository](https://github.com/determined-ai/determined/tree/master/examples/computer_vision/iris_tf_keras) and download the complete code for this use case [here](https://docs.determined.ai/latest/_downloads/b8b05d77875d7d5a43ea2bd4b35fb0f4/iris_tf_keras.tgz).
 I’ll train the model on the publicly available Iris [training dataset](http://download.tensorflow.org/data/iris_training.csv) and [validation dataset](http://download.tensorflow.org/data/iris_test.csv), which consist of 120 samples and 30 samples, respectively.
-Each sample consists of four Iris flower properties:
+Each sample consists of the following Iris flower properties:

 * Features: sepal length, sepal width, petal length, petal width
 * Label: the species of Iris to predict